basteks/airtable-cartography/README.md

 - Convert this script to a proper extension in order to avoid the basemap.html file hosting and to get rid of the potential 414 URI Too Long error.

 ## Credits
-Based on the great [Leaflet](https://leafletjs.com/) JavaScript library for interactive maps !
+Based on the great [Leaflet](https://leafletjs.com/) JavaScript library for interactive maps, and on the [Leaflet.awesome-markers](https://github.com/lennardv2/Leaflet.awesome-markers) plugin (this version only allow color on markers, but no icons yet)